 SHORT BIO:

 Amanda Valerie Judd has an AFA in Creative Writing from Normandale Community College.
 She is currently attending Southern New Hampshire University earning her BFA in Creative Writing – Poetry.
 In 2020, she won the Patsy Lea Core Prize for Poetry.
 In 2021, her poem, “My Only Label” was nominated for “Best of the Net 2021.”
-She has published three collections of her poetry and numerous individual poems in literary journals and online zines.
-Most recently, her work has been published or is forthcoming in PAN-O-PLY Magazine, MockingOwl Roost, and Talking Stick 31.
+She has published four collections of her poetry, and numerous individual poems in literary journals and zines, both in print & online.
+She has twice won the St. Joseph County Library poetry contest (2022 & 2025).
+Most recently, her work has been published or is forthcoming in Micromance Magazine and MockingOwl Roost.

 LONG BIO:

-She has been writing poetry since she was about 7 years old, when she would send her poetry to her pen pal in Detroit, Michigan, and anxiously await the review.
+In the early days, when she was just a child writing poetry, she would send her poetry to her pen pal in Detroit, Michigan, and anxiously await the review.
 At 18, she was published “for real” for the first time - her poem “Then You” was included in a hard-bound national anthology.
-She has been employed as everything from a nude model to a nanny to a concession stand worker for a minor league baseball team to a soldier in the U.S. Army.
-And while most of them were fun or interesting (and definitely fodder for writing), the best job ever is that of author.
-In February 2016, she self-published her first poetry collection, which reached #11 on Amazon’s Best-Seller List for poetry books written by women.
+In addition to paralegal, she has been employed as everything from a nude model to a nanny to a concession stand worker for a minor league baseball team to a soldier in the U.S. Army.
+And while most of them were fun or interesting (and definitely fodder for writing), she considers the best job ever that of author.
+In February 2016, she published her first poetry collection, which reached #11 on Amazon’s Best-Seller List for poetry books written by women.
 She quickly followed that with two more collections.
-She is currently a student at Southern New Hampshire University, where she is earning her BFA in Creative Writing - Poetry.
-Since 2020, she has had nearly 50 individual poems published in numerous print and online literary journals, blogs, zines, periodicals, and anthologies, she has won two poetry contests, had her poem “My Only Label” nominated for Best of the Net 2021, and had her one and only play published twice.
+She is currently on a break from being a student at Southern New Hampshire University, where she is earning her BFA in Creative Writing - Poetry.
+Since 2020, she has had over 50 individual poems published in numerous print and online literary journals, blogs, zines, periodicals, and anthologies, she has won three poetry contests, had her poem “My Only Label” nominated for Best of the Net 2021, and had her one and only play published twice.
+Her most recent book, “Daddy” is an homage to her father, intertwining tender memories, grief and guilt.

 She has left the legal world in her rearview mirror and doesn’t regret it for a minute.
-She is currently working part-time at a local television station, where she is happily writing her first screenplay, and wondering why she waited so long to follow her heart.
+(Well, mostly . . . she works a few hours a week as a receptionist at a highly-respected local firm, in addition to her day job at a local television station.)
+When not at work, she is usually at home balancing a cat in her lap while happily writing her first screenplay, and wondering why she waited so long to follow her heart.